sampstrong/r3f-particle-system/README.md

 ---

-## Roadmap

-Planned features for future releases:
-- **MeshParticle Component**: Instanced meshes as particles for more advanced visuals.
-- **Color Sampling**: Allow particles to inherit colors from meshes or textures.
-- **Lighting**: Allow particles to be affected by scene lighting.
-- **Scene Collisions**: Allow for particle collisions with scene using depth buffer
-- **Strength over time**: Option for strength over time to give move control with forces.

----

 ## Imperative API & Particle Bursts

 Refs of `ParticleSystem` can be used to expose it's imperative API.
 Available methods are `stop()`, `start()`, and `createBurst()`.
 After stopping the system, `createBurst(numParticles)` can be used to create a burst of particles at runtime.